jpaulobf/R2NES/README.md

 * Output: PCM16 mono at 44.1 kHz via JavaSound.
 Starts automatically when a ROM is loaded; stops and restarts on ROM reload.
 * Configuration: sample rate and buffers are currently fixed; future versions may expose INI/CLI options for rate, latency, and gain.
 * Limitations: DMC channel not implemented yet; frame counter/IRQ details simplified.
 Minor glitches may be heard under heavy load.

+### Gamepad (optional)
+* Enable: set `gamepad=true` in `emulator.ini`.
+* Mapping: A→A, B→B, Start→START, Back→SELECT, D-Pad (fallback to left stick when D-Pad not reported).
+* Platform: packaged with Windows natives only by default.
+* Notes: picks first detected gamepad; no remapping UI yet; no rumble.

 Core Feature Summary:
 * CPU: Complete official 6502 instruction set with tracing & breakpoints.